unifiedjs/unifiedjs.github.io/doc/learn/create-a-plugin.md

 ```

 First things first, we need to check `tree` for a pattern.
-We can use a utility to help us do recursively walk our tree, namely
+We can use a utility to help us to recursively walk our tree, namely
 [`unist-util-visit`][visit].
 Let’s add that.